 - A linguist or specialized (noun) phonologist studies phonology to understand (adjective) phonologic or (adjective) phonological aspects of language.

 - Gussmann, Edmund.
 2002.
 Phonology: Analysis and Theory.
-Cambridge, United Kingdom: Cambridge University Press.
+Cambridge: Cambridge University Press.

 - UC Berkeley Phonology Lab – phonetics and phonology: linguistics.berkeley.edu